 Digital technology is key to achieving such system-wide integration.
 It can continuously collect, analyze, and integrate thousands of data points to optimise the entire system in real time.
 Decisions like how much energy needs to be produced to keep lights on and electric vehicles on the move, when to store and when to sell the energy to reduce cost, or when to direct excess hydrogen produced for buses to be used for heating buildings.

 Every city has its own complex set of challenges and opportunities.
 There’s no one-size-fits-all solution when it comes to lowering carbon emissions.
 What’s more, system-wide change requires solutions from players beyond the energy industry.

-We can bring together bring together expertise from across bp, with help from our industry-leading partners, to offer bespoke integrated solutions to complex energy questions – providing energy that is clean, reliable – and also affordable.
+We can bring together expertise from across bp, with help from our industry-leading partners, to offer bespoke integrated solutions to complex energy questions – providing energy that is clean, reliable – and also affordable.

 In partnership with Aberdeen City Council, we will deliver the city's integrated green hydrogen hub, powered by renewable energy

 We also serve the citizens of Aberdeen as strategic planning and technical advisor, helping to shape solutions for the city’s net zero path

 Together, we are exploring projects that can reduce emissions and lower air and noise pollution from vessels arriving at the port

 We are working with the local government and carbon-intensive industries to find ways to reduce emissions in the region

 As strategic partner to the City of Houston, Texas, we are helping the city advance its Climate Action Plan to become climate neutral by 2050

 We are working with Uber to explore ways to encourage greater use of electric vehicles in Houston and help drive down the city’s emissions